1. Where is the Humane Education entrance?

 Extended care is supervised play designed to accommodate working parents or guardians who need additional time to pick their children up from camp.
 Extended care is available between 8:30 AM - 5:30 PM for a weekly fee of $75 per child.

 Extended care takes place in one of the Humane Education classrooms, where campers may watch movies, play games or draw and color.
-If your child is participating in extended care, please alert us when you have arrived by dialing #55 on the callbox at the 243 Alabama Street entrance.
+If your child is participating in extended care, please alert us when you have arrived by calling our cell phone number at the 243 Alabama Street entrance.

 You may register for extended care when you register for summer animal camp online.
 You may also bring payment (cash or check only) for extended care on Monday morning when you drop off your child.
 We are not able to accommodate campers in the extended care program who are not registered for extended care.